vsbron/react2024-apple-website/README.md

 - Styles are handled via Tailwind CSS;
 - Animations are handled via GSAP;
-- 3D animations are handled by Three.js
+- 3D animations are handled by Three.js;
+- A big number of improvements were added to the layout and animation to the original project;
 - Responsive design supporting mobile devices with a width of at least 360px;

 ## Live version